torre-plusplus/ExplorationsInJava/README.md

 RecursivePermutator: Program that recursively finds all the permutations of a user supplied string.

-SortingAlgorithmComparison: Program that creates a random array and compares the efficiency of multiple sorting algorithms on the array.
+SortingAlgorithmComparison: Program that populates an array with random integers and compares the efficiency of multiple sorting algorithms on said array.

 HeronMethod: Program that approximates the square root of a number through iteration of subsequently more accurate estimates.

-MagicSquareMaker: Program that creates a magic square based on a user supplied integer.
+MagicSquareMaker: Program that creates a magic square based on a user supplied size.

 MessagingSimulator: Program that creates a user authenticated messaging system, similar to email.